i6ar8/Serverless-Twitter-Bot/README.md

 aws eventbridge

-aws s3 as a database with s3 select for cost optimizing
+aws s3 as a database with s3 select for cost optimizing and to minimize the data processing time